Natural language processing: General tendencies and (possible) future directions

-Cognition and NLP
+Cognition

 Most higher-level NLP applications involve aspects that emulate intelligent behaviour and apparent comprehension of natural language.
 More broadly speaking, the technical operationalization of increasingly advanced aspects of cognitive behaviour represents one of the developmental trajectories of NLP (see trends among CoNLL shared tasks above).

 Cognition refers to "the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses."
 Cognitive science is the interdisciplinary, scientific study of the mind and its processes.
 Cognitive linguistics is an interdisciplinary branch of linguistics, combining knowledge and research from both psychology and linguistics.
 Especially during the age of symbolic NLP, the area of computational linguistics maintained strong ties with cognitive studies.

 As an example, George Lakoff offers a methodology to build natural language processing (NLP) algorithms through the perspective of cognitive science, along with the findings of cognitive linguistics, with two defining aspects: